digipolisantwerp/antwerp-ui_angular/packages/layout/lib/src/header/README.md

 # @acpaas-ui/ngx-components/layout

-A header component with logo that can hide itself when scrolling.
+A header component with logo.

 ## Usage